veronika-matuskova/book-manager/docs/PRD.md

   - Partial success scenarios (some books fail validation)

 ### 12.3 State Transition Pop-ups
-- Specify detailed pop-up behavior for state transitions:
-  - "Read → To Read" transition pop-up content and options
+- **Status:** Detailed specifications provided in Section 4.3.1 above.
+- All pop-up behaviors, button options, and user actions are now specified.
-  - "Read → Currently Reading" transition pop-up content and options
+- **Note:** "Read" → "To Read"/"Currently Reading" pop-up has only "Yes" and "Cancel" options (no "No, it wasn't read" option).
-  - Button options and user actions
-  - What happens when user clicks "No, it wasn't read" vs "Yes, it was read"
-  - Cancel transition option

 ---